-- An original roster signed by ALL parents and the League President - Sanction Fee for each All-Star team is \$30 - COPIES of birth certificates for each participant (Coaches should have copies of each player's birth certificates.
+- An original roster signed by ALL parents and the League President - The tournament fee for each All-Star tournament at your Area Sanctioning Meeting, unless a different arrangement is required by your Area Director.
+For 2023, these sanction meetings will occur the week of May 22.
+2023. - COPIES of birth certificates (paper or digital copy) for each participant (Coaches should have copies of each player's birth certificates.
 PLEASE do not bring originals). - The roster needs to be signed the by local director